 Recognizing that health has many determinants the Y strives to create programs, opportunities and experiences that enhance community wellness.
 Health encompasses more than just physical activity.
 In its broadest terms, Community Health Programs offer inclusion, safety, respect, care, laughter and learning within a stable and supportive social network.

-Committed to serving Victoria’s young parent community, the Y’s Young Moms Program also offers a variety of programming that is accessible to both resident moms and the community.
+- Program InformationA variety of programming is offered that is accessible to both resident moms and the community.
 Our free drop-in runs every Thursday from 10am-noon, with a healthy breakfast, playroom for the little ones, and a parent and child craft project.
 We also offer Food Skills for Families, Mother Goose, Nobody’s Perfect, Triple P, and a variety of fun and interactive workshops for our resident and community parents.

 - Individual counseling and emotional support

 - HeroWorks Spring 2020 Radical RenovationLike many local charity spaces, Kiwanis House was overdue for a massive renovation.
 HeroWorks recently completed a project that gave the space some much needed TLC and increased its capacity to offer support to more young moms long into the future.
 Thank you HeroWorks!The transformation of Kiwanis House will included:

 - Design and construction of two brand-new 2-bedroom basement suites, increasing occupancy by 25%

 - Re-furbish and re-fresh the 8 existing suites

 - Design and build a better family free store